opz0/terraform-gcp-mysql/README.md

 - `name` : The name for Cloud mysql instance.
 - `connection_name` : The connection name of the master instance to be used in connection strings.
 - `mysql_user_pass` : The password for the default user.
 If not set, a random one will be generated and available in the generated_user_password output variable.
-- `public_ip_address` : The first public (PRIMARY) IPv4 address assigned for the master instance.
+- `public_ip_address` : The first `public (PRIMARY)` IPv4 address assigned for the master instance.
-- `private_ip_address` : The first private (PRIVATE) IPv4 address assigned for the master instance.
+- `private_ip_address` : The first `private (PRIVATE)` IPv4 address assigned for the master instance.

 ## Examples
-For detailed examples on how to use this module, please refer to the [EXAMPLE](https://github.com/cypik/terraform-gcp-mysql/tree/master/example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-mysql/tree/master/example) directory within this repository.

 ## Author
 Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.